 The large yellow cross at exercise is highly visible, but this yellow decal was too thin and I can see through based paints.
 Decals are an important part in making aircraft so this time I have many concerning parts.

 Painting cockpit flame was difficult.
 This time, I use deep color so I thought no problem for spray directly to cockpit clear parts.
-But after all paintwork was slightly thinner.
+But after all, the paintwork was slightly thinner.

 My target is a beautiful body so I did not do weathering.
 I usually make weathering to AFVs but what is the standard finishing of Aircraft models?

 The inside of the side panel was painted based on the instruction.
 I suppose it’s looking good!
 I had to be careful masking when try to disclose many panels.

 It’s very simple under the surface, only missile and fuel tank but hard for me.
-Considering after the completion, it was better to assemble all the same colored parts first and painting afterwards.
+Considering after the completion, it was better to assemble all the same colored parts first and painting afterward.

-I said, trying to assemble beautiful but the conclusion was shabby.
-Anyway, from the far site, it’s good looking!!
+I said, trying to assemble beautifully but the conclusion was shabby.
+Anyway, from the far angle, it’s good looking!!